William Clifford (cricketer)

-William Clifford (christened 14 December 1811 – 5 September 1841) was an English cricketer who played for Kent county teams between 1834 and 1841.
+William Clifford (christened 14 December 1811 – 5 September 1841) was an English cricketer who played for Kent between 1834 and 1841.
 He was a right-handed batsman and a slow bowler who often fielded as a wicket-keeper.

 Clifford was christened at Bearsted in Kent in December 1811.
-He was the son of Robert and Catherine Clifford; his grandfather, also Robert Clifford, was a well-known all-rounder who bowled leg breaks for Kent sides at the end of the 18th-century and made more than 70 appearances in top-level matches.
-William's brother, Francis Clifford, also played in first-class matches for Kent County Cricket Club during the mid-19th century.
+He was the son of Robert and Catherine Clifford; his grandfather, also Robert Clifford, was a well-known all-rounder who bowled leg breaks for Kent at the end of the 18th-century and made more than 70 appearances in top-level matches.
+William's brother, Francis Clifford, also played for Kent County Cricket Club during the mid-19th century.

-Playing club cricket for a range of sides, including Bearsted and Leeds, William Clifford made his first-class cricket debut in 1834.
-Renowned as one of the best batsmen in the Kent side, he played 17 of his 29 first-class matches for Kent teams, often opening the batting.
-He played four times for the Players against the Gentlemen and for England sides (Note: During the time Clifford played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.) and three times for the South against the North.
+Playing club cricket for a range of teams, including Bearsted and Leeds, William Clifford made his debut in 1834.
+Renowned as one of the best batsmen in Kent, he often open the batting.
+He played for the Players against the Gentlemen, for England (i.e., the "rest" of England), and for the South against the North.
 In 1841 he opened a cricket ground, Rucks Lane, at Gravesend (Note: The Bat and Ball Ground at Gravesend was established in around 1848 by Tom Adams, probably on the site of a private ground which had been created for the use of Lawrence Ruck, a Gravesend grocer who had built the nearby Ruckland House.
-This is likely to be the same ground.) and played his final first-class matches the same year.
+This is likely to be the same ground.) and played his final important matches the same year.

 Clifford worked as a wheelwright before becoming a publican at Gravesend in 1837.
 He died in September 1841 of a "bilious fever".
 He was probably aged less than 30.